 In 1997 we designed a new type of pin to eliminate the occasional need to reset pins.
 These threaded tuning pins are grooved with a very fine screw thread, which is hidden inside the harp neck.
 When the pins are pressed into precisely sized holes, these threads create friction that securely holds the strings’ pitch.
 They give the player a smooth, fine-tuning control not typically found on tapered pins, and they all line up beautifully when you look down the length of the neck, a nice bonus for those of us who appreciate small details in instrument setup.

 In 1998, we designed a threaded bridge pin (the small brass guide pin just above the sharping lever).
 Previously, bridge pins were round with a friction fit and were challenging to adjust.
 Since bridge pins are very useful for harp regulation as well as adjusting the string height, making them adjustable made working on our harps a lot easier.

-Threaded bridge pins and threaded tuning pins are available for sale in our Hardware Catalog, which you can download as a PDF file.
+Threaded bridge pins and threaded tuning pins are available for sale in the hardware section of our website.

 In our initial work designing harps, we devised a radical new neck joint—the place where the harmonic curve (the curved section with the tuning pins) joins the soundbox.